How To Use Cloth Diapers – The Basics (Everyday Tips You’re Overlooking)

 One thing I didn’t realize when I was learning how to use cloth diapers is that you’ll be changing diapers.. a lot.

-It means that they begin to understand what “wet” is earlier which leads to earlier potty training.
+It means that they begin to understand what “wet” is at a younger age.
+This leads to earlier potty training.
 And lastly, if they’re not sitting in a wet diaper you’ll have less diaper rash (win).

 So yes, sometimes it sucks that you’re changing diapers all the time.
-There was a time that we changed upwards of sixteen diapers a day.
+There was a time that we changed upwards of seventeen diapers a day.
 It may not be awesome but it’s much better for your babes bum!